 Research Priorities

-Gates MRI focuses on programs aimed at reducing the burden of tuberculosis (TB), malaria, diarrheal diseases, and maternal, newborn, and child illnesses in low-and-middle-income countries (LMICs).
+Gates MRI focuses on programs aimed at reducing the burden of tuberculosis (TB) and malaria in low-and-middle-income countries (LMICs).
 LMICs, a term originally defined by the World Bank 1, are often the most impacted by such diseases.

 The institute works through collaborating partners and organizations, coordinating and driving the full spectrum of biopharmaceutical development activities to address substantial global health concerns, for which investment incentives are limited.